blbadger/blbadger.github.io/fractal-geometry.md

 D = 1.5
 $$

-This curve has a slightly larger dimension than the other Koch curve: it is also appears to cover slighly more area.
+This curve has a slightly larger dimension than the other Koch curve, which could be interpreted as being that this curve is closer to a surface than the first Koch curve.
+Visually, this results in the appearance of a rougher line, one that appears to cover more area than the first.

+How long are these curves?
+Each recursion adds length so just like the space-filling curves, the total length is infinite.
+As an infinitely long curve bounded to a specific region in space fills this space, these curves may also be thought to fill space to some degree.

 ### Self-similar fractals